TAUSBV/dqf-api/v3/README.md

 If the segment origin is of type **TM**, you should also provide the match percentage of the memory (*matchRate*) and optionally the name of the TM used in the _segmentOriginDetail_ field.

 If the segment origin is of type **MT**, you must also specify the MT engine that was used to produce it (*mtEngineId*).
 If no match can be found in the DQF list ([GET /v3/mtEngine](http://dqf-api.ta-us.net/#!/Basic_attributes/get_0_1_2_3_4)), you can use "Other" as the MT engine and then specify the name in the *mtEngineOtherName* parameter.
 However, if you do not find a match in the list due to differences in the name string (e.g. "MyMemory" vs. "MyMemory Plugin"), please report this to the DQF Team.
-Additionally you can specify the MT Engine Version (_mtEngineVersion_) if you are interested in tracking different versions of the same MT Engine.
+Additionally, you can specify the MT Engine Version (_mtEngineVersion_) if you are interested in tracking different versions of the same MT Engine.

 If a segment is (initially) empty, you can send an empty string for the **targetSegment** parameter and use **HT** as segment origin.

-**Note:** In oder to ensure that you submit the expected value, please take a moment to review the [segment origin mapping document](https://drive.google.com/open?id=1sEvwAthP07YWNritEaInmG6w1p-xnyRZmvvh8zjxBTc) provided by TAUS and report any inconsistencies with your tool.
+**Note:** In order to ensure that you submit the expected value, please take a moment to review the [segment origin mapping document](https://drive.google.com/open?id=1sEvwAthP07YWNritEaInmG6w1p-xnyRZmvvh8zjxBTc) provided by TAUS and report any inconsistencies with your tool.

 <a name="review"/>